lit/lit.dev/packages/lit-dev-content/samples/tutorials/CONTRIBUTING.md

 ```
 </details>

-In your `_check-code.js` file, import and call the `installCodeChecker` from the hidden `'./_check-code-helpers.js'` file which is injected by playground elements.
+In your `_check-code.js` file, import and call the `installCodeChecker` from the hidden `'./_check-code-helpers.js'` file which is injected by playground elements in `checkable-tutorial-base.json`.

 `installCodeChecker` will set up communications between the tutorial page and the playground and call an async callback when the user requests code checking.